ClarkTheCoder/QuizzApp/README.md

  # QuizzApp
-True or false quiz application using MVC
+True or false quiz application with scoring system using MVC design pattern